soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [x] remove contact link
 - [x] Remove Us from Contact Us
 - [x] White heart in black
+- [ ] make the footer responsive like the vercel footer
+- [ ] simplify the footer in mobile

 Header:
 - [ ] add footer links to menu header